esl/MongooseIM/doc/advanced-configuration/Services.md

 Some functionalities in MongooseIM are provided by "services".
-A service is similar to a module, but while a module is started for every virtual host and may have global or host-specific configuration, a service is started only once with global configuration.
+A service is similar to a module, but while a module is started for every host type and may have global or specific configuration, a service is started only once with global configuration.
-Currently, only two modules are categorised as "service providers".
+Currently, three modules are categorised as "service providers".
-Eventually the modules which are not host-specific will be refactored to be services.
+Eventually the modules which are not specific for a host type will be refactored to be services.

 * **Scope:** global
-* **Syntax:** Both services are specified in their own sections, either `[services.service_admin_extra]` or `[services.service_mongoose_system_metrics]`.
+* **Syntax:** Each service is specified in its own `services.*` section.
 * **Default:** None - each service needs to be enabled explicitly.
 Typical services are already specified in the example configuration file.
 * **Example:** A configuration of the `service_admin_extra` service.